sunchess/velix/README.md

  }}
 ```

-### In functions that described below the identifier argument can be id or name of vm.
+### In described below functions identifier argument can be id or name of vm

 Stop the vm.